Zuehlke/machines-code-people/articles/ci-cd-done-right.md

 ---
 # {{page.title}}

-## Short Introduction and History of CI
+## Short introduction and history of CI

 Continuous integration (CI) was adopted and driven by the extreme programming (XP) methodology in order to combat _integration hell_.
 XP first advocated writing unit tests which every developer can run locally before merging to the main line.
 In later iterations of XP, the concept of a build server was introduced and further improvements led to what we refer to as CI:
 * Fast automated builds